Meaning of CMS, review, and recommendation of different CMS.

 It is the most search engine friendly CMS out there.

-Joomla is a popular open source CMS.
-It has 6.7% market share.
+Joomla is a popular open-source CMS.
+It has a 6.7% market share.
 Joomla is a powerful and flexible option.
 It has a large community of helpful members.
-Joomla is a bit more challenging as it has lots of option.
+Joomla is a bit more challenging as it has lots of options.
 These overwhelming options make it powerful than WordPress.

 Joomla has become search engine friendly with time, but compared to WordPress, it still has a lot of catch up to do.